Melvin Manhoef: Bellator MMA

 Manhoef made a comeback to kickboxing and faced Remy Bonjasky for the fourth time, after losing three times, on 29 October 2017.
 Manhoef won the bout by decision.
 He announced his retirement from kickboxing and stated that he would focus on his MMA career.

 In May 2018 it was revealed that Manhoef and Bellator had come to terms for an exclusive, multi-fight contract.

 Manhoef was scheduled to face Chidi Njokuani on 30 November 2018 at Bellator 210.
 However, on 1 November 2018 it was reported that Manhoef pulled out from the event due to injury and he was replaced by John Salter.

 After over two years away from MMA action, Manhoef returned and faced Kent Kauppinen at Bellator 223.
 He won the fight by unanimous decision.

 As the ultimate bout of his prevailing contract, Manhoef next headlined Bellator Milan against Yannick Bahati on 12 October 2019.
 Manhoef won the bout via technical knockout in the first round.
 Subsequently, Manhoef signed a two-fight contract extension with the organization.

 Manhoef was next expected to face Simon Biyong at Bellator 248 on 10 October 2020.
-However, the bout was scrapped an Manhoef instead faced Corey Anderson at Bellator 251 on 5 November 2020.
-He was defeated via second round TKO.
+However, the bout was scrapped and Manhoef instead faced Corey Anderson at Bellator 251 on 5 November 2020.
+He was defeated via second-round TKO.

-Manhoef was scheduled to fight Yoel Romero on May 6, 2022 at Bellator 280.
+Manhoef was scheduled to fight Yoel Romero on 6 May 2022 at Bellator 280.
 However, Manhoef withdrew from the bout due to a hand injury and was replaced by Alex Polizzi.
-The pair was rescheduled to meet at Bellator 285 on September 23, 2022.
+The pair was rescheduled to meet at Bellator 285 on 23 September 2022.
 He lost the bout via knockout on the ground via elbows in the third round.
 Manhoef retired from mixed martial arts after the fight.

 Post Bellator

-Despite his retirement months ago, Manhoef faced Igor Tanabe on December 28, 2022 at Inoki Bom-Ba-Ye x Ganryujima.
+Despite his retirement months ago, Manhoef faced Igor Tanabe on 28 December 2022 at Inoki Bom-Ba-Ye x Ganryujima.
 He was submitted via heel hook in the first round and once again announced his retirement.